tappyuser/stencil-lang/docs/string_util.h.md

 `string_find`         - Gets the index of the first occurence of a character from the container.
 Returns -1 if not found
-`string_pop`          - Removes the last element - **NOT IMPLEMENTED AND MAY NOT BE** `string_push`         - Pushes an element to the end of a container `prints`              - Prints the content of a buffer
+`string_pop`          - Removes the last element - **NOT IMPLEMENTED AND MAY NOT BE** `string_push`         - Pushes an element to the end of a container `printsn`              - Prints the content of a buffer with a newline `prints`              - Prints the content of a buffer without adding a newline